-1. Meet with Student Peer Advisors, Brian Kerfs and Jeannette Huynh, for intake advising and initial development of four-year study plans as well as for the completion of basic petitions and forms for staff advising associate's review and signature.
+1. Meet with Student Peer Advisors, Kathy Tran and Jeannette Huynh, for intake advising and initial development of four-year study plans as well as for the completion of basic petitions and forms.
 Peer advisors also provide information regarding current internship and job listings, and ETX Club events and activities.

-Winter Quarter 2018 Drop-in Peer Advising is in Room 4204 Meyer Hall.
+Spring Quarter 2019 Drop-in Peer Advising is in Room 4204 Meyer Hall.

 2. Meet with the Staff Advising Associate, Susan Kancir, to review and approve academic plans; follow-up with visits to Susan at least once/year (and as needed) for any academic and administrative assistance (e.g., academic difficulty, petitions, grades, CRN#sand PTA#s, information regarding University, College and ETX major/minor requirements and policy, questions regarding course articulation, transfer credit, and course equivalency,and graduation certifications during senior year.
 Susan will assign a Faculty Adviser based on your interests and the workload of individual faculty.

 Undergraduate Staff Advisor

 Please contact Susan to set up an appointment at: